CrearDev1/BaSP-A2022-Etapa-1/README.md

         -Add font family "Roboto" for all html file and copy link of Google Font.
         -Save in git.

-        -Start aside design, setting width and height -Deleted text decoration the "a" label and apply white color font -Apply list style none
+        -Start aside design, setting width and height.
+        -Deleted text decoration the "a" label and apply white color font.
+        -Apply list style none.
         -Save in git.

-        -Completed for the moment aside design
+        -Completed for the moment aside design.
-        -Save in git
+        -Save in git.

         -Continius desing the first screenflow and put the all items.
         -Move image-2 with position absolute at first screenflow and same for de other elements